riboviz/riboviz/docs/prep-riboviz-operation.md

 ## Read counts file

 `prep_riboviz.py` will summarise information about the number of reads in the input files and in the output files produced at each step of the workflow.
-This summary is derived by processing files in the temporary and output directories.
+This summary is produced by scanning input, temporary and output directories and counting the number of reads (sequences) processed by specific stages of a RiboViz workflow.

 The read counts file, `read_counts.tsv`, is written into the output directory.

 The reads counts file is a tab-separated values (TSV) file with the following columns: